 More Information on Study Abroad At Duke

 Applications for study abroad programs are available through the GEO-U website.
 It is wise to plan ahead and meet with your academic advisor as well as with a study abroad advisor to determine which options best suit your needs and timetable.
-For more information on programs, eligibility requirements, application procedures and deadlines visit the GEO-U’s website.
+For more information on programs, eligibility requirements, application procedures and deadlines visit the GEO-U’s website and this information page.

 They also provide students with a course approval database for determining what types of courses they may be able to take on a particular study abroad program and how those courses can be used to fulfill academic requirements.
 The database allows students to search for study abroad programs according to their major and to see what courses other students have taken and how they transfer back to Duke.
 Please note that this list of courses is not exhaustive; courses not included in the database can be submitted to the Associate Director of Undergraduates Studies (DUS) for approval.
 Also, just because a course is listed in a database does not mean that it will be offered when you are at the program site.
 You should check with the local institution for an updated course schedule.